Home Staging Guide for Sellers in Nottingham

 9. Fresh finishes

-10. Scent & sound
+10. Scent and sound

-Room by Room: What Buyers Notice
+Room by Room: What Buyers Notice Most

-Entrance & Hallway
+Entrance and Hallway

 Living Room